simple-frontend-dev/frontend-applications-split/examples/monorepository/different-url-per-application/README.md

 # Monorepository

-### Different domain per application
+## Different url per application

-When your applications are live under distinct domains, for example https://website-home.com and https://website-blog.com, you can still use a monorepository to serve your different frontend applications.
+When your applications are live under the same domain but at different URLs, for example https://website.com/home and https://website.com/blog, then you will have to use a reverse proxy at some point in your stack to be able to route the traffic to your different frontend applications.
+You can still use a monorepository to serve your different frontend applications.

 In fact it presents many [advantages](https://www.simplefrontend.dev/blog/why-a-frontend-monorepo/).

 In this example, we have 2 folders `homepage` and `blog` which you can see as 2 different applications you can host and deploy completely independently.

-## When to use?
+## When to use ?

 You have distinct apps serving different purposes and you you want different applications and/or teams to align and share their development setup and practices to encourage reusability and reduce overall efforts on developer experience and dependencies management.